 It shows a list of cache hits, misses, updates, etc. Also, details about the request leading to each cache condition.

-In the local environment, any user will be able to access the telescope.
-In production environment, if we want any specific user only to access it, this is possible using the gate function at app/Providers/TelescopeServiceProvider where email address needs to be added here. and multiple emails can be entered.
+In the local environment, any user will be able to access the Laravel Telescope.
+In a production environment, if we want any specific user only to access it, this is possible using the gate function at app/Providers/TelescopeServiceProvider where the email address needs to be added here. and multiple emails can be entered.

-All the entries of telescope data are stored in the telescope_entries table.
+All the entries of the laravel telescope data are stored in the telescope_entries table.
 Now, this table can get accumulated easily.
 If you want to reduce this then run the prune command.